yaredwb/PMT/index.md

 The various physical processes within a porous medium induced by external and internal factors are described mathematically using  onservation laws, which describe the evolution of physical parameters relevant to the processes.
 The main conservation laws for a porous medium are mass, momentum and energy balance equations.

 The kinematic equations described in the previous section are used to derive the balance equations for a given porous medium.
 The derivation of these balance equations considers internal and external factors affecting the state of the porous medium and the interactions between the phases in the medium.
-This is required to ensure that the individual balance equations of the phases result in the balance equation of the whole mixture when superimposed; see [@hassanizadeh1980general].
+This is required to ensure that the individual balance equations of the phases result in the balance equation of the whole mixture when superimposed; see Hassanizadeh and Gray (1980)[^18].
 In the following sections, the balance equations of mass, momentum and energy are derived for an individual phase in a porous medium and for the mixture as a whole.
-The presentation follows the works of [@de2006trends] and [@lewis1998finite].
+The presentation follows the works of de Boer (2006)[^19] and Lewis and Schrefler (1998)[^17].

 ## Mass Balance